tomaszwylezek/micro-orm-pk-tinyint/README.md

 ##
 Go to `./docker` and run `docker-compose up -d` to setup mysql db.
 Or define it on your own and point to it.
+Wait for db to start and run `yarn test`